What Happens If You Miss a Mortgage Payment?

 Contact your lender and discuss repayment options

-If you missed your payment and did not contact your lender yet, you should do that at the earliest.
+If you missed your payment and have not contacted your lender yet, you should do that as soon as possible.
 If you don’t do that, the lender will definitely contact you.
 You should not avoid talking to the lender and rather work with them to find a solution.
 The lender will want to discuss the issue and offer you repayment options.
 Foreclosure is usually the last option for lenders, and most lenders will offer you multiple options before going for foreclosure.

 Avoid a ‘Rolling Late’